- On the beach in a quiet, remote area

-- Free parking, Wi-Fi throughout, and afternoon tea
+- Free Wi-Fi throughout and outdoor parking

 Oyster Hotel Review